-Available-for-sale financial investments include equity and debt securities.
-Equity investments classified as available-for sale are those, which are neither classified as held for trading nor designated at fair value through profit or loss.
-Debt securities in this category are those which are intended to be held for an indefinite period of time and which may be sold in response to needs for liquidity or in response to changes in the market conditions.
+Available-for-sale financial investments include equity investments and debt securities.
+Equity investments classified as available-for sale are those that are neither classified as held for trading nor designated at fair value through profit or loss.
+Debt securities in this category are those that are intended to be held for an indefinite period of time and that may be sold in response to needs for liquidity or in response to changes in the market conditions.